diwu/RunLoopWorkDistribution/README.md

 RunLoop is a `while(YES){...}` loop that lives within your app's UI thread.
 It handles all kinds of events when your app is busy, while sleeps like a baby when there's nothing to do, until the next event wakes it up.

 ##Not All RunLoop Passes are Created Equal
-A RunLoop repeats itself as individual passes (For those who are interested, those are called *RunLoop Modes*).
+A RunLoop repeats itself as individual passes.
 However, not all passes are created equal.
 High priority passes take over when your app is tracking finger movements, while low priority passes begin to run when scrolling comes to an end and the metal has spare time to work on low priority tasks such as processing networking data.

 Because the high priority passes are often filled with critical time sensitive tasks.
 We don't want to interfere with that.
 So here in this project we are only working in those low priority passes.
 Focusing on a single type of passes also gives us one huge advantage: all tasks we submit to this type of passes are guaranteed to run on a first-in-first-out sequential basis.